 The inhibiting effects of anticholinergic drugs on gastric hydrochloric acid secretion are antagonized by agents used to treat achlorhydria and those used to test gastric secretion.

 Bentyl is contraindicated in women who are breastfeeding.
 Dicyclomine hydrochloride is excreted in human milk.
-Because of the potential for serious adverse reactions in breast-fed infants from Bentyl, a decision should be made whether to discontine nursing or to discontinue the drug, taking into account the importance of the drug to the mother. [see Use in Specific Populations (8.4)].
+Because of the potential for serious adverse reactions in breast-fed infants from Bentyl, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother [see Use in Specific Populations (8.4)].